testfairy/docs/docs/062_Security/021_End_to_End_Data_Encryption.md

 This will create two files called `testfairy-private-key.pem` and `testfairy-public-key.txt` containing your private and public keys.

-The content of `testfairy-private-key.pem` is sensitive and should not be shared with anyone that is not part of your team.
+The file `testfairy-private-key.pem` is sensitive and should not be shared with anyone that is not part of your team.

 The content of `testfairy-public-key.txt` will be used to initialize the SDK.
 Please paste this value into the first parameter of `TestFairy.setEncryptionKey` method.